cncf/svg-autocrop/README.md

 These directions will let you manually optimize SVGs on a Mac:

 *Install (do these once)*
 1. Type Cmd-space, enter `terminal` and hit return to open.
+For each of the commands below, it's easiest to copy and paste from here into the terminal window.
+1. Enter: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install [Homebrew](https://brew.sh/)
+1. Enter: `brew install node`
-1. Type `cd Documents; mkdir -p svg/input; mkdir -p svg/output` to create an `svg` folder in your Documents folder and go there and create input and output folders inside of it
+1. Type `cd ~/Documents; mkdir -p svg/input; mkdir -p svg/output; open ~/Documents/svg` to create an `svg` folder in your Documents folder with input and output folders inside it
-1. Enter: `npm install -g svg-autocrop` to install the latest version of the svg-autocrop command. if you get a message like `npm: commant not found`, then you need to install the latest nodejs from https://nodejs.org/en/download/ first and repeat this step.
+1. Enter: `npm install -g svg-autocrop` to install the latest version of the svg-autocrop command

 *Process SVGs*
 1. In Finder, go to `Documents`:`svg`:`input` and drag in one or more SVGs that you want to optimize.